Yejashi/obsidianNotes/Research/LLNL Project/Roadblocks/Function Level Collection.md

 - Consider instruction-level passes, if needed

 **Aggregate the Data:**
-- When reporting the optimization details for a function, combine data from all levels (function, basic block, instruction) to provide a complete picture.
+- When reporting the optimization details for a function, we combine data from all levels (function, basic block, instruction) to provide a complete picture.